Extension Programming to Address Urban Issues

 To better understand and expand upon programming in urban communities, qualitative research provided a foundation for a series of cases presented in program snapshots.
 The cases selected for this study incorporate urban context and strategy (NUEL, 2015), as well as elements of wellbeing (Rath, Harter, & Harter, 2010).

-This case study was conducted to inform a book chapter on Extension Programming to Enhance Urban Wellbeing for the book titled "The Role of the Social Sciences in Extension" published by Cambridge University Press in 2022.
+This case study was conducted to inform a book chapter on Extension Programming to Enhance Urban Wellbeing for the book titled "The Role of the Social Sciences in Extension" to be published by Cambridge University Press in 2023.
 This case study research aims to help urban Extension leaders and other social scientists better understand:

 - The real-life context of urban Extension in communities across the country.

-- Urban Extension strategies, programs, and impacts as illustrated in alignment with the National Urban Extension Leaders (NUEL) framework (Di Ciantis, 2015).
+- Urban Extension strategies, programs, and impacts as illustrated in alignment with the National Urban Extension Leaders (NUEL) framework (De Ciantis, 2015).

 - Meaningful connection between urban Extension and the urban perspective in social science.